firstbeep/frame/README.md

 # FRAME — Cinematic Pre-Viz & Storyboard Studio

 FRAME is a local desktop web app for filmmakers, set designers, and solo creators.
-Describe an action line or physical set, choose a camera distance and lighting direction, and develop a monochrome storyboard panel on your own computer.
+Describe an action line or physical set, choose a camera distance and lighting direction, and develop a realistic storyboard panel on your own computer.

 ## Features